irenkaaa/firstRep/README.md

 # firstRep
 GitHubLab
-irenka is trying to change.

-Resolved the conflict!
+Edited in the master branch!